Reza Seewooruthun

-Reza Raul Seewooruthun (born 30 September 2006) is a British racing driver from Poole.
-He finished third in the 2024 F4 British Championship with Hitech Pulse-Eight, and is currently competing in the 2025 GB3 Championship with the Argenti with Prema team.
+Reza Raul Seewooruthun (born 8 September 2006) is a British racing driver who last raced in the Formula Regional European Championship with Rodin Motorsport.

+Seewooruthun finished third in the 2024 F4 British Championship with Hitech Pulse-Eight, and is a race winner in the GB3 Championship.

 Career

 Karting

 Seewooruthun started karting in 2021, and made an immediate impact despite no prior experience.
 He won the English karting championship in the Rotax Junior category just a year into his karting career, which attracted interest from two Ginetta Junior Championship teams.

 Ginetta Junior Championship

 In 2023, Seewooruthun would participate in the Ginetta Junior Championship with 2022 title holders R Racing.
 On his second race weekend, Seewooruthun asserted himself as a driver to watch, scoring a podium in the second race of the weekend at Silverstone.
-Seewooruthun continued with a consistent season, only finishing outside the top ten on three occasions during the campaign.
+Seewooruthun continued with a consistent season, only finishing outside the top-ten on three occasions during the campaign.
 In round 7 at Brands Hatch, he completed the full sweep of victories, winning races one, two and three of the weekend as well as securing the two pole positions available.
-In a long-fought battle for third place with Mikey Porter, Seewooruthun eventually finished 3rd in the standings with four victories to his name.
+In a long-fought battle for third place with Mikey Porter, Seewooruthun eventually finished third in the standings with four victories to his name.